Senteio/risk_tolerance_api/CHATGPT_CODE_JOURNAL.md

 Stage, commit, and push as usual from VS Code’s Source Control panel or terminal.

 This keeps your journal integrated into your existing repo without re‑initializing Git or changing your remote setup
+## Pushing a change to Git
+You didn’t push it—yet 🙂.
+The screenshot shows Everything up‑to‑date, which means there were no committed changes to send.
+In VS Code the U next to README_v2.md means Untracked (not staged/committed).
+Moving/creating a file locally doesn’t go to GitHub until you stage + commit it.

+Do this in your project root terminal (or via the Source Control panel):

+See what Git thinks changed

+git status

+Stage the moved/added file (and any related deletes/renames)

+git add -A

+Commit

+git commit -m "Add/move README_v2.md to project root"

+Push

+git push
+# or the first time you set upstream:
+git push -u origin main